24119937/multimodal-som-search-julian/README.md

 # Multimodal Search Engine with SOM Visualization

 This project implements a cross-modal search engine connecting images, video frames, and textual content.
 It integrates Self-Organizing Maps (SOMs) for visualization and semantic clustering across domains.
+(All data files used in this project (including `.npy` and `.csv`) are fully included in this GitHub repository.
+No additional download from OneDrive or other sources is required.)

 ---